From: Awaiting dates

 Gay Pride Toronto is one of Canada’s premier arts and cultural festivals and one of the largest Pride celebrations in the world.
 Pride week features 30 days of world class arts and cultural programming, community activities, one of the world’s largest street festivals.

-Other events include an annual Street Fair in the Church-Wellesley Village as part of Pride Week.
-Take a stroll through car-free streets where you can connect with local organisations participating in the Community Fair, or browse the wares of the Marketplace, home to fantastic artisans and a diverse selection of delicious food from partnering vendors.
+- The annual Street Fair in the Church-Wellesley Village as part of Pride Week allows visitors to take a stroll through car-free streets where you can connect with local organisations participating in the Community Fair, or browse the wares of the Marketplace, home to fantastic artisans and a diverse selection of delicious food from partnering vendors.

-Toronto Pride Week isn’t limited to the Village.
+- Toronto Pride Week isn’t limited to the Village.
 Over in the aptly named Queer West neighbourhood, you can have a gay ole time at a number of queer-themed events and activities.
-Dance until the wee hours of the morning at Bovine Sex Club or The Beaver.
+Dance until the wee hours of the morning at Bovine Sex Club.

 Here are the hotels we recommend that have good reviews and keep you close to all the action